Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/conditional-auth-scenarios/new-device-based-template.md

 Sends an email notification and/or prompts two factor authentication to the users who log in from a previously unused device.
 A cookie is used to identify whether the device has been used before.

+## Scenario

+If the user uses a new device or a new browser to log in to the application, the user is prompted for a second step of authentication.
+The new device or browser is identified by a cookie, therefore, once the cookie expires (this expiry time is specified in the authentication script), the same browser or device is considered as a new device.

 ## Before you begin

 1. Your application should be registered in Asgardeo.